 Good news, phobias do not have to control your life.

 Mental health professionals can help you with phobias, fear, and anxiety.
-They may use a combination of medications, exposure therapy, and behavioral therapy.
+They may use a combination of medications, exposure treatment, and behavioral treatment.

 Medications may prove helpful to decrease anxiety and symptoms of panic.
 These medications can include: